ivancuric/onrender/README.md

 Useful for running code that requires the element to be laid out or chaining style changes such as toggling the style from `display: none` to `display: block` followed by a transition which the browser would otherwise batch together resulting in no animations being fired.

 Use cases include overlays of all sorts you don't wish to keep in the memory such as modals, fullscreen navigations and other layout-intensive stuff.
+Oh, and it also returns the frametime if you need it.

 ## Installation
 ```bash